Log Burner Installation Cost

 In addition to the cost of annual chimney sweeping (£50), an inspection by a certified professional is recommended at least once a year.
 This is usually carried out after a long period of use and costs around £40-£100.

 You can self-clean the stove by removing ash when needed and cleaning the interior with a wire brush.
-Glass requires cleaning on a regular basis as tar deposits can build up over time.
-Make sure to check for any cracks, rusts, holes, or damaged seals.
+Glass requires cleaning on a regular basis, as tar deposits can build up over time.
+Make sure to check for any cracks, rust, holes, or damaged seals.

 Running Costs